Find Your National Park in Arizona, Help Celebrate National Park Service Centennial

-One of the most interesting – and surprising – attractions in Lake Havasu is the London Bridge, built in 1831 and sold by the City of London – where it had been sinking at a rate of around eight inches a year – in the 1960s.
-Since 1971, when its reassembly was completed, the arched bridge has spanned Lake Havasu, adding to the city’s tourist appeal.
+Eight years later the lake had a new feature.
+One of the most interesting – and surprising – attractions in Lake Havasu is the London Bridge.
+Originally built in 1831, the City of London sold the bridge to Lake Havasu City, and the reassembly was completed in 1971.
+The arched bridge has spanned Lake Havasu, adding to the city’s tourist appeal ever since.

 Another surprise you’ll find are lighthouses.
 Lake Havasu City has more lighthouses than any other city in the entire nation, and all are functioning.
 See more than 24 of the one-third replicas of East Coast, West Coast, and Great Lakes lighthouses from the shores.
 Hike to some or embrace the navigational spirit and view boat side.